-As a new mom and new to attachment parenting I have found toys to be quite junky.
+As a new mom and new to attachment parenting I have found toys to be quite junky, and at the end my kids only like the zoomer chimp toy.
 While pregnant I spent countless hours digging through my clutter piles to organize, “NEST” and get rid of all my junk.
 I wanted some “Zen”..some “feng shui” if you will for my new princess to enjoy.
 I donated a lot of items and threw away bags of garbage.
 My house was immaculate when we brought my daughter home from the hospital.
 That lasted a good few hours.
 It seems that new clutter has piled up, so much so, that now we cannot even park in the garage.
 How this happened in such a short matter of time is beyond me.
 Cleaning never trumped breastfeeding so I can only guess that things got thrown into boxes to be dealt with at a later time…to a point in which that “later time” never came to be.

 But today I was watching my daughter play on the floor with her 5 toys.
 I pondered getting online to browse through some new toys to add to her collection.
+Techychoice has shared best magnetic toys in 2019 – check this out, I decided to buy some of the new magnetic toys since it will be easier to keep all the pieces together.
 I had no idea where to start and frankly the toy websites I saw were overwhelming to me.
 There are so many cheap plastic wonders to sort through, as well as incredibly expensive educational toys that make outlandish promises.
 It reminded me of registering for my baby shower at Babies R Us.
 Everything felt like a gimmick and I didn’t understand why I couldn’t make do with just having some clothes and diapers for the little bambino growing inside me.
 What’s the fuss with all this special stuff I thought?

 Now, I am wondering the same thing.
 Why all the commotion over all these toys?
 I have found that my daughter really just likes to take long walks outside and watch me make funny faces at her along with chasing our cats around the house until she can grab a fistful of their hair to annoy them.
 We also have great fun dancing to big band music on the radio.
+I like to play with my kids with a kids teepee I got online for use all year round, and both inside and out, in the bedroom, in the park, in the garden, at the beach, anywhere.
 All those noisy plastic toys can’t compete with that!
 Also, finding places to store all of it is an issue.
 And why would I want to fill the carpet with MORE things to pick up?

 Now, if only I could tackle that distracting pile of clutter in the garage.
 Then we’d be all set. =)